ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 <small>Commodore 64, IBM VGA, and Pokémon Generation II fonts</small>

 Many of these systems had hardwired logic for rendering "characters" or "tiles".
-In some cases, the shape of these characters was fixed into a <abbr title="Read Only Memory">ROM</abbr>, and in other cases they were configurable.
+In some cases, the shape of these characters was fixed into a <abbr title="Read Only Memory">ROM</abbr>, and in other cases they were reconfigurable.
 However, these systems would in all cases render text as fundamentally composed of fixed-sized rectangles.
 It wasn't easy (or sometimes even possible) to render text at different sizes.
-Scaling up a bitmap font means that it'll stay blocky and pixellated.
+Essentially, these systems only supported one single font.

+The typefaces and fonts on some of these systems might've been designed by a "real designer" trying to optimize for readability, but it is just as possible that fonts on these systems were designed by a harried game programmer or electrical engineer.

+Because a bitmap font contains information only at a given resolution, it doesn't scale nicely to other sizes.
+Scaling up either results in it becoming blurry or increasingly blocky and pixellated.
+Solving this problem requires the use of _vector graphics_.

 ## OpenType

 Separate from these systems which were just trying to "get something done", people were of course trying to digitize the traditional process of typography and typesetting.
-After many ideas were tried and _much_ commercial competition occurred, this culminated in a compromise file format called [OpenType](https://en.wikipedia.org/wiki/OpenType).
-This file format then continued to evolve as users demanded more and more of digital typography and desktop publishing.
+After many ideas were tried and _much_ commercial competition occurred (between companies such as Apple, Adobe, and Microsoft), the situation culminated in a compromise file format called [OpenType](https://en.wikipedia.org/wiki/OpenType).
+This file format has continued to evolve as users demanded more and more of digital typography and desktop publishing.

-In a typical font file, OpenType describes a typeface using [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
-This can be rendered, or _rasterized_, at different sizes and resolutions.
-Using other advanced features, the typeface can also change in _weight_ (thickness) or other parameters, all of which would have previously required different fonts.
+In a typical font file, OpenType describes a typeface using [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve), which are a particularly common form of vector graphics.
+These curves can be rendered, or _rasterized_, at different sizes and resolutions.
+Using other advanced features (_variable fonts_), the typeface can also change in _weight_ (thickness) or other parameters, all of which would have previously required different fonts.
+This means that a single _font file_ can now describe an entire typeface or even a _family_ of related typefaces, and the entire process is _well_ removed from dealing with cases full of physical type sorts.

 Controlling all of this is all sorts of metadata, tables, and, in many cases, code.
+In the rest of this article, we will be exploring some of what can be done with this.

 # Tracing pixel outlines

-On this page, I've converted a bitmap font into a scalable vector font file.
+For this exercise, I've converted a bitmap font into a scalable vector font file.
 Because enough time has passed since the introduction of vector typefaces (on personal computing devices and outside of the "publishing" world), the pixellated appearance of bitmap fonts is no longer a limitation but is now an _intentional_ design choice to evoke a retro, nostalgic appearance.
 As such, we want to perform a conversion so that the typeface remains blocky and pixellated even as it scales to larger sizes:

 <span class="emerald" style="font-size: 160px; line-height: 1em;">ABCD</span>

-Because this font was designed for a device with a tiny screen, <span class="emerald" style="font-size: 16px">it also scales quite well down to _small_ sizes while remaining readable</span>.
+Because this font was designed for a device with a tiny screen, <span class="emerald" style="font-size: 16px">the result also scales quite well down to _small_ sizes while remaining readable</span>.
 Being an OpenType vector font also allows rendering engines to synthesize an italic form which never originally existed.

 The naive way to implement this might be to take the input bitmap font and, for each pixel which is filled, emit individual closed square path shapes.